-This chapter contains information, tools, and procedures to use in isolating, identifying, and correcting problems with the HP color LaserJet 9500 series printer.
-This printer is designed for effective technician-supported, over-the-phone diagnosis.
-Always check online data bases for updates on known issues and troubleshooting methods.
+This chapter contains information, tools, and procedures to use in isolating, identifying, and correcting problems with the HP color LaserJet 9500 Series printer and these product are designed for effective technician-supported, over-the-phone diagnosis.
+Always check the online databases for updates to known issues and troubleshooting methods.